instagram linkedin

 Awards

-Sydney Ancher Award for Residential Architecture- Multiple Housing, AIA ACT 2022
+Sydney Ancher Award for Residential Architecture- Multiple Housing, Australian Institute of Architects, Australian Capital Territory Chapter, 2022

 Technical Information